Online training opportunities are listed below – click on the plus sign next to the topic of your choice to expand the information.

 - making working with people affected by dementia more rewarding for them and you.

-Each course is just $38.50 and can be completed in your own time.
+Each course costs a small fee and can be completed in your own time.

 Tele-Derm – Practical Advice for Diagnosis and Management of Skin Disease